-The main points of entry to our Senior School are at age 11 (Year 7), age 13 (Year 9) or age 16 (Year 12).
+The main points of entry to our Senior School are at age 11 (Year 7) and age 13 (Year 9).
 Parents looking for entry to Year 8 or Year 10 should contact the Admissions team to enquire if there are places available in these year groups in the year preceding entry.
 If places are available, we are happy to receive registrations for entry at these points.

-Parents and girls will be informed of the outcome of the Admissions Day in early December.
-Bursary awards, Academic and Headmaster’s Scholarship and Exhibition awards will also be communicated to parents at this point.
-The deadline for accepting offered places is set by the GSA and is usually early March.
-Candidates holding an offer will be invited for Taster Days throughout January and February to give them the opportunity to spend more time at the school and experience a typical day at OHS.
+Parents and girls will be informed of the outcome of the Admissions Day by first-class post (or by email if Overseas).
+Bursary awards, Academic and Head’s Scholarship and Exhibition awards will also be communicated to parents at this point.
+Scholarships and exhibitions are held for the duration of the time that your daughter is at Oxford High School, subject to satisfactory progress and behaviour.
+The deadline for accepting offered places is set by the GSA and is usually early March .

 On the acceptance of a place, a deposit of £1,000 is payable, which the school retains until the end of the pupil’s final term in the school and which is refunded within 12 weeks of her leaving, less any sums owing to the Girls’ Day School Trust or the school at that time.
 It is forfeited if the pupil does not take up the accepted place.

 Art, Drama, Music and Sport Scholarships Application

 Girls in receipt of an offer for Year 7 and Year 9 also have the opportunity to apply for an Art, Drama, Music or Sport Scholarship.
 We also offer Exhibitions in these categories.
 These Scholarships are held for the duration of the time that your daughter is at Oxford High School, subject to satisfactory progress and behaviour.
 To ensure fairness in the application process, we will only disclose the scholarship application details when your daughter has been offered a place.